-What does the GED stand for?
+What does GED ® stand for?

+The GED® exam is internationally accepted as a high school leaver's diploma!
 This is good news for many who did not get their Matric and allows them to seek employment or education both locally AND internationally!

 How to Get Your GED?

-The GED exam is made up of five tests - Science, Mathematics, Social Studies, Language Arts Writing, and Language Arts Reading.
-The GED tests take seven or more hours to complete altogether.
-The official GED Testing Centres are available around the country.
+The GED® exam is made up of five tests - Science, Mathematics, Social Studies, Language Arts Writing, and Language Arts Reading.
+The GED® tests take seven or more hours to complete altogether.
+The official GED® Testing Centres are available around the country.
 The exams cost $50 each and are hosted via Pearson Vue.
 The minimum age in order to write the exam is 16 years.
 Exams are mostly multiple choice and are hosted all year around- You can register at any date and the exams are available all year round.
 You can write one exam at a time or altogether.
 What could be easier or more convenient?

-Book exams at a Pearson Vue testing centre near you once you have studied with the GED Academy and we have confirmed you are ready to write!
+Book exams at a Pearson Vue testing centre near you once you have studied with the GED Academy™ and we have confirmed you are ready to write!

 Identify yourself with either a passport (signed) or Drivers License or a signed bank card along with your SA ID. ( SA ID is accepted at exam centre provided you supply another form of ID with a signature such as a valid signed ATM card )